Vnsiah/readMeGenerator/README.md

     * When a user clicks on the links in the **Table of Contents** then they are taken to the corresponding section of the README

  ## Screenshot
- Below is the video walking you through how to generate readmE
+ Below is the video link showing how to generate ReadMe.

  https://drive.google.com/file/d/12rp_qsuSmGT7eW2iYXapzfI2ZnQ1xjYs/view